obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/Why and How to use Stylelint for your Obsidian Theme.md

 ## Getting Started

 ### Requirements
-`stylelint,` as most linters, is installed via `npm`.
+`stylelint`, as most linters, is installed via `npm`.
 To check whether you have `npm` installed, you can run this command in your Terminal:

 ```shell
 # Check whether npm is installed